Milk Thistle and Hemlock: The Prickly and the Poisonous

 Milk thistle is the prickly one depicted in the photos above.
-It may look dangerous but it is not poisonous, and, in fact, has an edible stem.
+It may look dangerous, but it is not poisonous.
+In fact, it has an edible stem.
 If you peel it when it is young, it is said to taste like celery.
 It looks like and is in the same plant family as the thorny artichoke, but the artichoke's thorns are not as sharp and cannot do as much damage as those that protect the flower of the milk thistle.

 Historically, all parts of the plant have been eaten.
 They say that you can cook and eat the base of the flower as you would eat the heart of an artichoke, but most people say it's not worth the effort for the size of the treat.

 Its medicinal uses include preventing and repairing damage to the liver from toxic chemicals and helping in the treatment of those who have ingested the poisonous mushroom commonly known as the death cap mushroom.